Skip to main content

 Papers should be between 3000-5000 words of text for main research articles, 1500-3000 words of text for case studies; 5000-10,000 words of text for reviews.
 Each submitted manuscript will be reviewed by (at least) two anonymous peer reviewers.
 These reviews will help the editors and editor-in-chief reach a final decision about whether a manuscript should be accepted for publication.
 Page charges and publication fees are not levied upon authors.
 For rapid reviews authors should contact the Editor-in-Chief.

-Publication fees are applied to cover the cost of processing and open access publication of 700 Euros.
+Publication fees are applied to cover the cost of processing and open access publication of 1200 GBP.
 For Rapid Reviews (decision within 10 days of submission) and online publication within 1 month after acceptance, authors should contact the Editor-in-Chief.

 Please refer to the Guidelines for Authors for complete information before submitting your manuscript, following the free downloadable template.